ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.socketio/README.md

 ## Brief description of concept
 ### Object
 Object is description of data point or group.
-Group could content other datapoints in this case it called channel.
+Group could content other data points in this case it called channel.
 If group consists of other channels in this case it called device.

 Object is meta information that describes data point and could content: max/min value, unit, name, default value, type of value, information for adapter for communication (e.g. ip address) and so on.